TommyBednar/SwipeMe/README.md

-_We are deprecateing SwipeMe v1.
+_We are deprecating SwipeMe v1.
 A port to Rails is in the works.
 More details to come._

 SwipeMe
 =======